MeveraStudios/Documentation/docs/Imperat/Dispatcher API.md

 ## Context Factory

-Simply, It's a built-in interface that defines how the `Context` and the `ResolvedContext` instances are created during the command-execution lifecycle
+Simply, It's a built-in interface that defines how the `Context`, `SuggestionContext` and the `ResolvedContext` instances are created during the command-execution lifecycle

-Creating and injecting your own `ContextFactory<C>` is easy , you just create a new class that implements `ContextFactory<YourPlatformCommandSender>` then implement its two methods that define the creation of both `Context` and `ResolvedContext`, then you inject/register your context factory instance by calling `dispatcher#setContextFactory`
+Creating and injecting your own `ContextFactory<C>` is easy , you just create a new class that implements `ContextFactory<YourPlatformSource>` then implement its three methods that define the creation of `Context` , `SuggestionContext`, and `ResolvedContext`, then you inject/register your context factory instance by calling `dispatcher#setContextFactory`

 ***Quick example:***
 ```java